Fugitive inmate captured after manhunt, ex-jail officer dead

 A warrant was issued on May 2 for Vicky Sue White charging her with permitting or facilitating escape in the first degree.

+Before her death was announced, the Alabama sheriff said he hoped to get answers from his once trusted jail employee about her actions but acknowledged those answers might not come.
+“I had every bit of trust in Vicky White.
+She has been an exemplary employee.
+What in the world provoked her, prompted her to pull a stunt like this?
+I don’t know.
+I don’t know if we’ll ever know,” Singleton said.

 Vicky White’s family members and co-workers said they were stunned by her involvement.
-Singleton said she had been an exemplary employee but, in hindsight, it appeared the plan had been in the works for some time.
+Singleton said it appeared the plan had been in the works for some time.
 Jail inmates said the two had a special relationship and she gave Casey White better treatment than other inmates.

 In the past several months, she bought a rifle and a shotgun and also was known to have a handgun, U.S. Marshal Marty Keely said.